-Officials are not aware of any pending or threatened litigation, claims or assessments or unasserted claims or assessments against the District.
+School officials are not aware of any pending or threatened litigation, claims or assessments or unasserted claims or assessments.

-COLEMAN INDEPENDENT SCHOOL DISTRICT NO. 35, JOHNSTON COUNTY COMBINING STATEMENT OF CHANGES IN ASSETS AND LIABILITIES - AGENCY FUNDS - REGULATORY BASIS FOR THE YEAR ENDED JUNE 30, 2022
+COLEMAN INDEPENDENT SCHOOL DISTRICT NO. 35, JOHNSTON COUNTY COMBINING STATEMENT OF CHANGES IN ASSETS AND LIABILITIES - AGENCY FUNDS - REGULATORY BASIS FOR THE YEAR ENDED JUNE 30, 2024